Module 13: Rent Collection & Late Payment – LandlordPass

 What to Remember from This Module

-• Act on late rent by Day 2-3.
+• Act on late rent by Day 2–3.
 Send a reminder, then serve RTB-30.
-The tenant has 5 days to pay in full (cancels the notice) or dispute.
+The tenant has 5 days to pay in full (cancels the notice) or file a dispute.
 Do not wait weeks — consistency is your enforcement power.

-• Rent increases: RTB-7 form, 3 full calendar months' notice, once per 12 months, maximum 2.3% for 2026.
+• Rent increases: RTB-7 form, 3 full calendar months' notice (not counting the service month), once per 12 months, maximum 2.3% for 2026.
 Calculate to the cent — do not round up.

 • Keep a running rent ledger for every tenancy — date due, date received, amount, method, reference.
 This is your primary evidence at the RTB for late rent patterns and payment disputes.